elsorino/Icecat-mac/README.md

 Scripts to compile IceCat for macOS

-Should work on macOS 10.11+ but only verified working on macOS
+Should work on macOS 10.11+ but only verified working on macOS 10.14.6

 ## Installation

-### Using brew(recommended)
+### Using brew cask

-It is recommended to use brew for installation so you have automatic updates.
-To install IceCat using brew insert the following into a terminal:
+Using brew will allow you to use automatic updates, to to do insert the following in a terminal

 `brew cask install elsorino/homebrew-elso/icecat`